 Our Team

-Co-Founder, Director (she/her) Public health innovator, researcher, practitioner, and leader fostering multi-disciplinary collaboration for health, equity, community, and environmental justice in the US and internationally.
-As a catalyst, she contributed to the world’s first health impact assessment of coal trains to buttress health and climate policy, generated the first, award-wining, statewide study of Local Health Departments and land use and transportation development for healthy community design, and co-founded Global Health Access Program (Community Partners, International) to provide, with local partners, the first public health services to internally displaced populations in Myanmar.
-Recognizing that grief, anger, suffering, renewal and joy share seeds and soil and are harvested together, she is dedicated to centering equity and repair.
-She holds a DrPH from UC Berkeley and an MPH from Johns Hopkins University.
+Co-Founder, Director (she/her) Public health researcher, practitioner, and leader advancing a collectivist approach to psychedelics for community, population, and planetary health and equity.
+Grounded in experience as a catalyst and innovator, including contributing to the world’s first direct health impact assessment of coal trains for health, climate, and environmental justice; leading the first statewide study of local health department influence on land use and transportation development for healthy communities; and co-founding the Global Health Access Program (now Community Partners International) to deliver the first public health services to internally displaced populations in Myanmar.
+Guided by understanding that to transform grief, anger, and suffering, into renewal and joy requires justice and repair.
+She holds a DrPH from UC Berkeley and MPH from Johns Hopkins.

 Heather Kuiper DrPH